 VOLUNTEER JOB DESCRIPTION - Domestic Violence Crisis Counselor

-• It is helpful if volunteers can be flexible and occasionally adjust their shift hours to meet the needs of the clients or shelter.
+• It is helpful if volunteers can be flexible and occasionally adjust their shift hours to meet the needs of the clients

 • Attend meetings and training sessions as scheduled.